yekrangiariana/un-aligned-hugo/content/posts/2025-10-12-genocide-pr-triumph.md

 ---
-title: "The ceasefire illusion: How Trump’s plan turned genocide into a PR triumph"
+title: "The ceasefire lie: How Trump’s plan turned genocide into a PR triumph"
 date: "2025-10-13T16:30:00+0300"
 authors: ["Ariana Yekrangi"]
 slug: "how-trumps-plan-turned-genocide-into-a-pr-triumph"